srid/purescript-book-sources/chapter1.md

 ## About You

 I will assume that you are familiar with the basics of JavaScript.
-Any prior familiarity with common tools from the JavaScript ecosystem, such as NPM, Grunt, and Bower, will be beneficial if you wish to customize the standard setup to your own needs, but such knowledge is not necessary.
+Any prior familiarity with common tools from the JavaScript ecosystem, such as NPM and Gulp, will be beneficial if you wish to customize the standard setup to your own needs, but such knowledge is not necessary.

 No prior knowledge of functional programming is required, but it certainly won't hurt.
 New ideas will be accompanied by practical examples, so you should be able to form an intuition for the concepts from functional programming that we will use.